 3. Use the due date calculator: This is easiest way for you to estimate your total weeks of pregnancy and when your little one is expected to enter the world.
 All you have to do is enter the first day of your last period, and our calculator will tell you the due date.
 The calculator is based on a 28-day menstrual cycle.

 Enjoy 9 months of magic, 9 months of care

-With Our 9 Divine Package
+With our Delivery Package ~ 9 Divine

 It covers 6 months of pre-delivery care, delivery and 3 months of post-delivery care.
 This is your one stop solution to address all the needs of expecting mothers during and after pregnancy.